hideodaikoku/silent-valley/content/blog/08-hybrid-general-intelligence/index.md

 and shrank.

-Until he the size of a tiny, frail man with a limp arm.
+Until he collapsed into the size of a tiny, frail man with a limp arm.

 **Chi** took a careful look at his body.
-He looked very familiar to the man in the statue at the center of the room.
+He looked very similar to the man in the statue at the center of the room.

-Whatever she did, seemed to have worked.
+She let out a sigh of relief.
+Whatever she did, seemed to have turned him back to his former self.

 But her mind was full of questions.
-Why had the shepherd asked her to head west?
+How did this work?
+Who was she really, and why had **the_shepherd** asked her to head west?

-It was time for her to question the mad scientist.
+It was time to get some answers.